(All photographs courtesy of Hsu Chung-mao.)

 Perhaps the most legendary was the story of the KMT guerillas operating in Myanmar and northern Thailand.
 They were Yunnan Nationalist troops led by General Li Mi.
 They refused to surrender and escaped into Myanmar, where they built a guerilla base.
 Initially, there were only 1,000 of them, but they grew in strength and started to carry out counterattacks against the mainland.
 This armed group alarmed Myanmar and Thailand, and after international mediation, some officers and their families were sent to Taiwan.
 However, many stayed in northern Thailand, where they remain today.
 The Thai government allowed them to stay as mercenaries, where they became a unique Chinese community with their own independent arms and cultural and educational system.

-In 1954, the US and Taiwan signed the Sino-American Mutual Defence Treaty, stating their relationship as military allies, while also expanding cooperation in areas of government, economy, and society.
+In 1954, the US and Taiwan signed the Sino-American Mutual Defense Treaty (MDT), stating their relationship as military allies, while also expanding cooperation in areas of government, economy, and society.
 The treaty did not interpret the legal status of Taiwan and Penghu.
 After the treaty was signed, the US established military bases in Taiwan, with the Central Intelligence Agency (CIA) helping to train Taiwanese pilots to handle high altitude reconnaissance aircraft.
 The Black Cat Squadron (the 35th squadron) and Black Bat Squadron (the 34th squadron) were formed, and carried out high altitude reconnaissance missions in the skies above mainland China.

 Seeds of US-Taiwan discord sown